 PALSavesKids addresses a serious problem.
 According to the National Safety Council, 38 children under 15 die every year in the U.S. from heatstroke while trapped in a hot car.
 PETA claims that in 2021, there were 59 known instances of animals and other pets dying in the U.S. from heatstroke in cars.
 However, that latter figure is likely higher due to many unreported cases.

 “Several times a month, we get calls for kids.
 We prioritize that call and head straight over, and get it open obviously.
 As it heats up, getting that kid out or pet out as quick as possible is ideal,” said Bordon.
 Another locksmith from Pop-A-Lock, Page Chase, said, “In 2021 alone, we saved 8,000 kids.”

 Avoid relying on smart keys

 Also, Borden warned against completely relying on smart keys.
 “People with smart keys think it’s impossible to get locked with their key in the car, but as I can attest, we’re out there every day unlocking those cars.”
-He also went on to say that “if the key is in the car and someone tries to enter it, the car will sometimes lock itself, thinking it is protecting a passenger from an attempted carjacking, meaning owners of cars with smart keys will need to be vigilant as well.”
+He continued, “If the key is in the car and someone tries to enter it, the car will sometimes lock itself, thinking it is protecting a passenger from an attempted carjacking, meaning owners of cars with smart keys will need to be vigilant as well.”

 The PALSavesKids program is a noble endeavor for saving kids and pets in locked cars.
 As Chase said, the program saves 8,000 children each year.
 Given the success of PALSavesKids, let’s hope that it or similar programs spread to other communities in the country, as well as other regions of the world.